 The short answer is none.
-The whole amount of the June 1, 2012 dividends paid (i.e. both the eligible and other portions) will be "qualified dividends" for U.S, tax purposes.
+The whole amount of the September 1, 2013 dividend paid (i.e. both the eligible and other portions) will be considered as "qualified dividends" for U.S, tax purposes.
 The Canadian rules around "eligible dividends" are completely unrelated to the US rules around "qualified dividends".